fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/temp_candidate_examples.md

 ## fx:Flight

 ### `supplementaryInformation`

+`personsOnBoard` = The total number of persons (passengers and crew) on board the aircraft.

 Encoding Rules
 - FF-ICE/R1 Manual B-2.33: *fuel endurance expressed as hours and minutes of flying time.* Encoding of a `fuelEndurance` shall always start with `P0Y0M0DT`.